Time needed: 3 minutes.

 - Student satisfaction scores

 Step 5 – Check TEF University Ratings

 The Teaching Excellence and Student Outcomes Framework (TEF) is a platform released by the government in 2017.
 TEF is a great platform to assess the level of academic excellence at UK universities and colleges.

 The ranking system enables students to compare the positioning of various UK universities based on their teaching standards and quality of education.
 This helps students make well-informed decisions regarding what option is best for them.

 In 2018, nearly 300 institutions in England, Scotland, and Wales participated in TEF.

 The TEF awards are categorized into the following categories:

 If the university you wish to select falls under the Gold and Silver category of TEF awards, then you are in great hands.
 Bronze and provisional TEF awards also hold great significance for UK universities.
 Still, you should aim for Gold and Silver award winners if you wish to receive the highest quality of education.

-Submitting your application through UCAS allows you to select up to five related courses, giving you the scope to choose from several institutions and increase your selection chances.
+Submitting your application through UCAS allows you to select up to five related courses, giving you the scope to choose from several institutions and increasing your selection chances.

 We hope that by now you have a clear idea of how to choose a UK University Programme and the process has become easier for you.
 The final decision will depend on you when it comes to choosing a UK University programme you think is worth investing your time, money, and effort for.